AhmedElshaarany/CarND-Behavioral-Cloning-P3/README.md

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 83-103) consisted of a convolution neural network with the following layers and layer sizes:
+1- 2x2 Convolutional layer and depth 16 followed by a ReLU activation layer 2- MaxPool layer with kernel 2x2 and stride 2x2
+3- Dropout layer with an aggressive 50% drop probability 4- 3x3 Convolutional layer and depth 32 followed by a ReLU activation layer 5- MaxPool layer with kernel 2x2 and stride 2x2
+6- 2x2 Convolutional layer and depth 64 followed by a ReLU activation layer 7- MaxPool layer with kernel 2x2 and stride 2x2
+8- Dropout layer with an aggressive 50% drop probability 9- Five fully connected layers along with one final dropout layer

 ####3.
 Training Process